We’re relocating to Riversdale Road, Box Hill South, in March 2020. Read on to find out more!

-But problems started to emerge with various risks, owner’s corporation concerns, potential disruption to ministry during the several years of construction, and continued access problems to the car park.
+But problems started to emerge with various risks, owner’s corporation concerns, potential disruption to ministry during the several years of construction, and potential access problems to the car park.
 The SPG asked consulting traffic engineers how we could possibly resolve some of the issues, and their answer was: you may have to face the fact that this will be a difficult site for a church.

 How did you find a new church?

 The SPG had explored the option to relocate, but found no viable options despite inspecting eight other sites within the Box Hill area.
-And then, in October 2016, they heard the St James Uniting Church site at 1201-1205 Riversdale Road may be coming onto the market.
+And then, in October 2016, they heard that the St James Uniting Church site at 1201-1205 Riversdale Road may be coming onto the market.

 - The St James church exterior was heritage listed, meaning it was less attractive to competing developers (confirmed by valuations).

 - Our own site underwent two favourable changes to local zoning, meaning we could afford to move and redevelop the St James site to our own requirements.